ildella/ildella.net/source/_drafts/bitwarden-part1-password.md

 Finally, let's get to the ciphers!

 Now, **pbkdf2** [(Password-Based Key Derivation Function 2)](https://nodejs.org/api/crypto.html#crypto_crypto_pbkdf2_password_salt_iterations_keylen_digest_callback), as far as I undertand, strengthen the hash we create from the password, making lots of iterations of an HMAC function.
-The details on how and why are for cipherpunks and another type of article, but is a pretty accepted thing.
+The details on how and why are for cipherpunks and another type of article (from someone who actually understand about cryptograpyhy...), but is an accepted thing.
 In fact is part of builtin `crypto`  module in Node.js.

 What Bitwarden does is applying the pbkdf2 function twice, the second time using the first hash as password and the original password as salt.
 It's easier to read the code: